-Computers, computer equipment, and computer software used within a datacenter, and electricity used by a datacenter or used by eligible business property located and used at a datacenter where the taxpayer: (1) invests at least \$50 million in real or personal property or both over a 5-year period; or, if more than one taxpayer, invests a minimum aggregate capital investment of at least \$75 million in real or personal property or both over a 5-year period; (2) creates and maintains at least 25 full-time jobs at the facility with an average cash compensation level of 150% of the per capita income of South Carolina or of the county in which the facility is located; and (3) maintains the jobs requirement for 3 consecutive years after certification by the Department of Commerce.
+12-36-2120(79) Computers, computer equipment, and computer software used within a datacenter, and electricity used by a datacenter or used by eligible business property located and used at a datacenter where the taxpayer: (1) invests at least \$50 million in real or personal property or both over a 5-year period; or, if more than one taxpayer, invests a minimum aggregate capital investment of at least \$75 million in real or personal property or both over a 5-year period; (2) creates and maintains at least 25 full-time jobs at the facility with an average cash compensation level of 150% of the per capita income of South Carolina or of the county in which the facility is located; and (3) maintains the jobs requirement for 3 consecutive years after certification by the Department of Commerce.

-This exemption only applies to a datacenter that is certified by the Department of Commerce prior to January 1, 2032.
+This exemption only applies to a datacenter that is certified by the Department of Commerce prior to January 1, 2032 as meeting the investment and job requirements.
 However, for datacenters certified by December 31, 2031, this exemption will remain in effect for an additional ten-year period.

-Tangible personal property purchased by a certified motion picture production company for use in connection with the filming or production of motion pictures in South Carolina for a company planning to spend at least \$250,000 in connection with the filming or production of one or more motion pictures in South Carolina within a consecutive 12-month period.
-This provision does not apply to: (a) local sales tax levied and collected directly by a local governmental subdivision or (b) the production of television coverage of news and athletic events.
+- 12-62-30 Tangible personal property purchased by a certified motion picture production company for use in connection with the filming or production of motion pictures in South Carolina for a company planning to spend at least \$250,000 in connection with the filming or production of one or more motion pictures in South Carolina within a consecutive 12-month period.
+This provision does not apply to: (a) local sales tax levied and collected directly by a local governmental subdivision or (b) the production of television coverage of news and athletic events. - 12-69-30 Building materials, supplies, fixtures, and equipment for the construction, repair, or improvement of or that become a part of a motorsports entertainment complex.

-January 2022

-Chapter 7, Page 15

-Code Section Description 12-69-30 Building materials, supplies, fixtures, and equipment for the construction, repair, or improvement of or that become a part of a motorsports entertainment complex.
 To be eligible for this sales and use tax exemption, a company must submit an application to be approved by the Department, receive written certification from the Department, and meet the requirements of Chapter 69, Title 12.

-Temporary Proviso 109.12, (Act No. 94 of 2021) Certain clothing required by Current Good Manufacturing Practices as set forth in 21 C.F.R. § 111.10, as it may be amended, used at perishable prepared food manufacturing facilities, as defined by the North American Industry Classification System 311991 to prevent health hazards.
+TemporaryCertain clothing required by Current Good Manufacturing Practices as setProviso 109.13,forth in 21 C.F.R. § 111.10, as it may be amended, used at perishable(Act 91 of 2019)prepared food manufacturing facilities as defined by the North American Industry Classification System 311991 to prevent health hazards.

 Clothing eligible for this exemption includes outer garments, gloves of an impermeable material, hairnets, headbands, beard covers, caps, hair covers or other effective hair restraints, and other attire required pursuant to 21 C.F.R. §110.10 for persons working in direct contact with food, food contact surfaces, and food packaging materials to protect against contamination of food in perishable prepared food manufacturing facilities.

-This temporary proviso is effective for State Fiscal Year July 1, 2021 through June 30, 2022 and will expire unless reenacted by the General Assembly.
+This temporary proviso is effective for State Fiscal Year July 1, 2019 through June 30, 2020 and will expire unless reenacted by the General Assembly.